Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/hybridMethod.rst

 .. class:: HybridMethodModel

 This class models the low-thrust trajectory as described by the hybrid method.
 It simply propagates the trajectory assuming a simplified model with thrust and central body gravitational accelerations only.
-The thrust acceleration is derived from the optimal control theory, using a vector of costates functions returning the value of each costate as a function of time.
+The thrust acceleration is derived from the optimal control theory, using a vector of costates functions which return the value of each costate as a function of time.
 The costate functions are directly derived from the linear interpolation between their initial and final values, which are provided by the user.
 This class does not solve the optimisation problem, but it defines the low-thrust trajectory corresponding to a given set of initial and final costate values.
 The class is defined as:

 .. code-block:: cpp